 The summer is heating up, and here’s hoping your lawn is ready for it.
 There is nothing worse for your curb appeal than having an overgrown lawn with unmaintained bushes and trees.
-That is, unless it is a brown, dying lawn with dead plants surrounding it.
+That is unless it is a brown, dying lawn with dead plants surrounding it.
 The fact is that landscaping requires maintenance.
 And, if you do it correctly, you can save time and create a more beautiful space.
 These tips make summer lawn care a snap.

 The first thing that most people think about their lawn or landscaping duties is the amount of time it will take.
-As a general rule, you should keep the green areas designed to the level of work you are willing to put into it.
+As a general rule, you should keep the green areas designed for the level of work you are willing to put into it.
 And, you would be surprised how much control you have.
 If you find that the grass is growing faster than you can mow it, consider changing your watering and fertilization schedule.
 There is a big difference between grass that is poised to take over the yard, and grass that is dry and brown.
-Find a system for watering and fertilization that minimizes the amount of trimming you have to do, while keeping the area green.
+Find a system for watering and fertilization that minimizes the amount of trimming you have to do while keeping the area green.

 There are a few things you can do on your own to help your garden stay beautiful throughout the summer and into the fall.
 When you mow your lawn, be sure to:

 - Use the highest setting on your lawnmower, for sun protection